torvalds/linux/Documentation/firmware-guide/acpi/debug.rst

 ==========================

 ACPI debug output is globally enabled by CONFIG_ACPI_DEBUG.
-If this config option is turned off, the debug messages are not even built into the kernel.
+If this config option is turned off, the debug messages are yest even built into the kernel.

 Boot- and run-time configuration